MohamedBasueny/swagger_endpoint/README.md

 to run this server:
  --> run the server.py module
  --> open the yaml file in sawagger ui using  localhost:5000/api/ui
-* auction server is available in auction.py
+* auction script is available in auction.py